The importance of sanction and watchlist screening and filtering can be measured in dollars and cents.

-Not just banks in the U.S. are facing the penalties for transacting with sanctioned entities.
+It’s not only banks in the U.S. that are facing penalties for transacting with sanctioned entities.
 Less than two weeks later, U.S. officials fined one of Europe’s largest banks, UniCredit Bank AG (UCB AG), more than $1.3 billion for processing nearly $400 million for sanctioned entities and countries, including Iran, Libya and Cuba.

 According to the Manhattan District Attorney’s office, since 2009, eleven banks have forfeited more than $14 billion in settlements for U.S. sanctions violations and violations of New York State law.
 This whitepaper looks at how to monitor and screen individuals, entities and transactions as well as watchlist screening and filtering and best practices to optimize the results in order to avoid some of the penalties and fines associated with sanction violations.

 Screening Guidance from Industry Body

 The Wolfsberg Group recommends that financial institutions (FIs) should first identify and assess the sanctions risks to which it is exposed and implement a screening program that considers the following:

 - Jurisdictions where the FI is located and its proximity or relationship with sanctioned countries

 - What international and domestic customers the FI has, where they are located and what businesses they conduct

 - Volume of transactions and distribution channels

 - What products and services the FI offers and whether those products represent a heightened sanctions risk, through cross-border transactions, foreign correspondent accounts, trade-related products or payable-through accounts